-Jay was born into the country’s poorest congressional district, the South Bronx, and moved to Texas when he was fourteen.
-He harbored a great deal of anger from childhood trauma, and he was a calculating, ambitious young man.
-He directed this anger and drive toward antisocial behavior and hustling.
+Jay Gutierrez was born into the country’s poorest congressional district, the South Bronx, and moved to Texas when he was fourteen.
 At nineteen years old, he was sentenced to fifty years in State Prison.
 Seven years into his sentence, Jay decided to make a change.
-He used those same driven character traits to foster something he realized he had lacked, empathy for others.
+He used the driven character traits that led him into incarceration to foster something he realized he had lacked, empathy for others.
 While incarcerated, Jay became a peer mentor and educated himself with every book he could borrow from the small prison library.
 He worked to understand others in a different way, meeting them where they were.
 He worked to make himself a better citizen.
 He made parole at his first opportunity, and decided to continue to make empathy his path.
 He has been working in various reentry and social services efforts since his own return to society.

 Jay met Joelle working together at an employment preparation service on Skid Row in Los Angeles that served the city’s homeless and reentry populations.
 Joelle came to social services through a winding and indirect path through academia.
 Teaching and building life-changing relationships is her internal drive.
 Every individual has the right to experience compassion and joy, and it is Mass Liberation’s purpose to help others meet these potentials.

-Todd is the third member of the founding team.
-Growing up, Todd watched his father, struggling with mental health issues, interacting with the justice system time and time again.
-Motivated by these interactions and by others he saw in his rural community, Todd chose to go to law school to become a defense attorney, after serving in the military.
-He believes in fair and effective representation for every individual and brings that passion to reentry efforts.
+Rev came to the Mass Liberation team to lend her technical and legal expertise.
+Growing up, Rev watched her father, struggling with mental health issues, interacting with the justice system time and time again.
+Motivated by these interactions and by others she saw in her rural community, Rev chose to go to law school to become a defense attorney, after serving in the military.
+She believes in fair and effective representation for every individual and brings that passion to reentry efforts.